rogueassassin11/leumac/content.md

 ## Branding

 Headline: Technology you can trust
-Summary: With Leumac, you cand define success the way you want
+Summary: With Leumac, you can define success the way you want

 Brand color: #45e4fa
 Secondary: #0e6f82